CERTCC/Vultron/docs/topics/formal_protocol/worked_example.md

     deactivate Reporter
 ```

-Proceeding to Figure
-[\[fig:seq_coordinator_engages_vendor\]](#fig:seq_coordinator_engages_vendor){reference-type="ref"
+!!! tip inline end "Coordinator-as-proxy can be sub-optimal"

+    In this scenario, we are showing the Coordinator acting as a proxy between the Reporter and the Vendor.
+    While this reflects the way CVD has been practiced in the past, it is not necessarily the most efficient way to
+    operate.
+CVD Platforms like [VINCE](https://kb.cert.org/vince) have demonstrated that bringing CVD case participants
+    into a shared space can make the process more efficient.

-reference="fig:seq_coordinator_engages_vendor"}, the Coordinator now
-acts as a proxy for the Reporter, notifying the Vendor and passing along
+In the next diagram, the Coordinator now acts as a proxy for the Reporter, notifying the Vendor and passing along
 the embargo information through an $RS,EP$ message of its own.
-The
-Vendor accepts the existing embargo (_EA_) and proceeds to validate
-(_RV_) and prioritize (_RA_) the report.
-Relevant responses from the
+The Vendor accepts the existing embargo (_EA_) and proceeds to validate (_RV_) and prioritize (_RA_) the report.
-Vendor are passed through to the Reporter.
-Having accepted the report
+Relevant responses from the Vendor are passed through to the Reporter.
-for further work, the Vendor continues with creating a fix for the
+Having accepted the report for further work, the Vendor continues with creating a fix for the reported vulnerability.
-reported vulnerability.
-When complete, the Vendor conveys their
-readiness to the Coordinator, who in turn passes this information along
+When complete, the Vendor conveys their readiness to the Coordinator, who in turn passes this information along
 to the Reporter through the _CF_ message.

 ```mermaid